Domon/domon.github.com/_posts/2013-12-25-private-class-methods-in-ruby.md

 title: Private Class Methods in Ruby
 ---

-To make a class method private, we just have to place a `private` keyword before it, like this:
+To make a class method private, the intuitive way is to put a `private` "keyword" (more on this later) before the method definition like the following.

     class Foo